connordavison/problems/count-n-duplicates/README.md

-Counts how many elements in an array occur `n` times.
+Counts how many distinct elements in an array occur `n` times.